omustafa1994/sparta-lab-instagram/README.md

 # Instagram Login Page

 ### Description
 This homework was assigned to verify my understanding of HTML and CSS, where I had been tasked to re-create the Instagram login page only using HTML/CSS.
-Starter code was given with images attached that of which was required for the login page.
+Starter code was given with images attached that was required for the login page.

 ### Languages used
 * HTML